nhchristianson/nhchristianson.github.io/PROJECT_CONTEXT.md

 3. ✅ Cleaned up extra Docker scripts (kept only essential ones)
 4. ✅ Created _plugins/active_support_config.rb to fix timezone warning
 5. ✅ Disabled jekyll-jupyter-notebook plugin to fix missing module error
+6. ✅ Committed essential changes to al-folio-migration branch

+## Final Status
+The migration to al-folio v0.14.6 is complete and functional!
+The site is ready for deployment.

+### Remaining Minor Tasks (Low Priority)
+- Update "You R. Name" placeholder text in _config.yml with actual info
+- Sass deprecation warnings can be ignored (from dependencies)

+### Deployment Ready
+- All features tested and working
+- Custom features preserved (email obfuscation, venue buttons, link previews)
+- Site builds successfully with minimal warnings
+- Ready to merge to main and deploy!

 ## Key Customizations Preserved
 - Email obfuscation system